ezgimez/ezgimez.github.io/index.md

 ## Updates

+* January 2025: Our workshop proposal titled *"Learn to Compress and Compress to Learn"* for [2025 IEEE International Symposium on Information Theory](https://2025.ieee-isit.org/) has been accepted!

 * November 2024: In our recent [NeurIPS'24 workshop paper](https://openreview.net/forum?id=qcM1fkFj3Y), we discuss a few overarching *failure modes* of some popular class of neural compressors -- that is, their difficulty in learning discontinuous functions.

 * October 2024: Our recent preprint titled [*Learning-Based Compress-and-Forward Schemes for the Relay Channel*](https://arxiv.org/abs/2405.09534v1) got accepted to [IEEE Journal on Communications (JSAC)](https://www.comsoc.org/publications/journals/ieee-jsac) and will appear, as part of [this special issue](https://www.comsoc.org/publications/journals/ieee-jsac/cfp/rethinking-information-identification-representation-and), in 2025!